Why Summerlin, NV?

 In 2014, Summerlin opened an area referred to as “Downtown Summerlin.”
 A 106-acre commercial area filled with shopping, dining and entertainment options.
 When it is all said and done there will be an additional 4,000 urban-style residential options as well.
 Shop, eat, go to a show, all without leaving your neighborhood.

-The list goes on… Summerlin is not slowing down as far as growth and development are concerned.
+The list goes on.
+Summerlin luxury real estate is not slowing down as far as growth and development are concerned.
 An age-restricted community is in the works, providing housing options for yet another segment of the community.
 Howard Hughes Corporation is joining up with a developer for a new project starting any day now, the first time HHC has actually participated in the construction of a residential project.

 Find Your Summerlin Dream Home Today

 Please let us know how we can help get you acquainted with the country’s greatest 100,000-person community.
 There is literally something for everyone here, but you have to see that for yourself.
 Contact us today to see how you can make this amazing town your home.

 - Las Vegas Luxury Real Estate Market Report

 - The Increasing Demand of Summerlin Luxury Real Estate

 - 5 Undeniable Reasons Why Summerlin, NV is so Popular